OpenInterpreter/open-interpreter/README.md

 ## What is this?

-> Having access to a very eager junior programmer working at the speed of your fingertips can make completely new workflows effortless and efficient, as well as open the benefits of programming to new audiences. - OpenAI

-Simply put, code interpreters allow language models to run the code they write.
+---

-**Open Interpreter** provides a minimal, [rich](https://github.com/Textualize/rich) text interface to GPT-4 in your terminal, which can run Python code and reflect on its output.
+## **Open Interpreter** provides a minimal, [rich](https://github.com/Textualize/rich) text interface to GPT-4 in your terminal, which can run Python code and reflect on its output.

+---

-This equips GPT-4 with Python's general-purpose capabilities:
+This extends GPT-4 with Python's general-purpose capabilities:

 - Create and edit photos, videos, PDFs, etc.
 - Run `selenium` to control a Chrome browser.
 - Sequence DNA with `biopython`.

+---

+> Having access to a very eager junior programmer working at the speed of your fingertips can make completely new workflows effortless and efficient, as well as open the benefits of programming to new audiences. - OpenAI

 ## Demo Notebook